dwmw2/alexa_domo/README.md

 ### Thermostats
 - "Alexa, set kitchen temperature to 20 degrees"

+### Blinds
+- "Alexa, open the bedroom blind"
+- "Alexa, close the living room blind"
+- "Alexa, set the office blind to 50 percent"

 ### Sensors
 - "Alexa, what's the temperature in the bedroom?"